 Arrive on Time

-How earlier to arrive ahead of your appointment depends on what kind of spa it is, whether you've been before, and what kind of experience you want to have.
+How much earlier to arrive ahead of your appointment depends on what kind of spa it is, whether you've been before, and what kind of experience you want to have.
 Ten or 15 minutes can be enough for a basic day spa without amenities like locker rooms, robes, steam, and sauna.
 You may need a few minutes to fill out paperwork the first time.

-You don't need to get there too far in advance if all you're going to do is take your clothes off in the treatment room.
+You don't need to arrive too far in advance if all you're going to do is take your clothes off in the treatment room.
 Just leave yourself plenty of time to get there.
 There's nothing more stressful than racing to a massage.
 Better to get there a little early and relax than to get there late and miss part of your treatment.

 If there's a shower in the locker room, it's nice to use it before your treatment.
 It will freshen you up before your treatment.
 This step is especially important if you've spent time in a hot tub or pool, which has chlorinated water.
 You want to get those chemicals off, not have them massaged in.

 Speak up About What You Want

-When you make a massage appointment, the receptionist will generally ask if you male or female massage therapist.
+When you make a massage appointment, the receptionist will generally ask if you prefer a male or female massage therapist.
 If you don't have a preference, you are more likely to get a male as many people prefer female therapists.
 Massage therapists are trained to respect boundaries and use proper draping techniques, so either should be fine.

 During the massage, feel free to speak up on anything you would like to be different—more pressure, less pressure, quieter music, a blanket if you're cold, turning the table warmer off.
 Your comfort is the most important thing, and your therapist is there for you.